Please, take a seat, Beans . . .

 16. Soy Milk

-As an alternative to cow’s milk, soy milk rich in protein.
-Soy milk has a versatility that helps in the production of various products that have protein components.
+As an alternative to cow’s milk, soy milk is rich in protein.
+In addition, soy milk has a versatility that helps produce various products that have protein components.

-I specifically look for the soy milk that does not have any additives, like sunflower seed lectin.
+I specifically look for soy milk that does not have any additives, like sunflower seed lectin.

 17. Chickpeas and Most Varieties of Beans

-Many legumes varieties such as chickpeas, pinto, black, and kidney beans provide a meal that is rich in protein.
-These food plants offer potassium, iron, manganese, phosphorus, fiber, complex carbs, folate, and other beneficial nutrients.
+Many legumes varieties such as chickpeas, pinto, black, and kidney beans provide a rich protein meal.
+In addition, these food plants offer potassium, iron, manganese, phosphorus, fiber, complex carbs, folate, and other beneficial nutrients.

 What are your diet preferences?
 Have you ever made a diet change?

-I am going to report back to you all in a few months and let you know if I have noticed any changes; positive and/or negative with my new eating habits.
+I will report back to you all in a few months and let you know if I have noticed any changes; positive and/or negative, with my new eating habits.